QuickBooks Time Review: Pros, Cons, and Features

 Security

-The platform is compliant with PCI DSS, SOC 2 Type I and Type II, ISO 027001, and VPAT protocols.
+The platform is compliant with PCI DSS, SOC 2 Type II, ISO 027001, and VPAT protocols.
 Data is also protected at rest and in transit (SSL, DigiCert) and complies with TRUSTe Privacy Program standards for data privacy.

 When it comes to the app, there are many ways to control who has access to what data, with multiple permission levels for workers, managers, admins, and accountants.

 The only feature that could use a security improvement is the time clock.
 From a time-theft and employee accountability perspective, it’s not particularly secure.
-It would be easy for employees to buddy punch or manipulate their tracked time in other ways.
+It would be easy for employees to buddy punch or commit other types of time theft.

 Verdict: 4 / 5